Last updated on May 9th, 2026 at 04:15 pm

 How to keep it alive indoors

-They will do best in cactus soil mix are semi-succulent and do like to be fertilized regularly but always dilute your fertilizer at half the recommended dosage.
+They will do best in a cactus soil mix are semi-succulent and likes to be fertilized regularly, but always dilute your fertilizer at half the recommended dosage.

-Watering the Madagascar plant is an easy task.
-Let the soil dry out completely before watering again.
+Watering a Madagascar plant is simple if you follow one key rule.
+Always let the soil dry out completely between waterings.
+Overwatering can harm the plant, so resist the urge to add water if the soil still feels damp.
+If you’re unsure, check the top inch of soil with your finger—it should be completely dry before you water again.
+This approach mimics its natural environment and keeps the plant healthy.
 More often during the hot summer months and less often in winter.
 About once per week.
-The one thing I learned about the care of this plant is if the leaves fall off you are over-watering or under-watering.
+The one thing I learned about the care of this plant is that if the leaves fall off, you are over-watering or under-watering.

 Fertilize with a good indoor liquid fertilizer about once every two or three months.